addyosmani/backbone-fundamentals/index.md

 var myPhoto = new Photo({ title:"Fishing at the lake", src:"fishing.jpg"});
 myPhoto.setTitle('Fishing at sea');
-//logs My title has been changed to..
-Fishing at sea
+//logs 'My title has been changed to..
+Fishing at sea'
 ```

 **Validation**